A heartbreaking tale of a family and an impossible love, torn apart by secrets and traditions in late-twentieth-century Cairo.

 A queer writer travelling through India can't escape the regrets of his past, nor the impending ruin of his present.

-"I am leaving for the winter – I have to get away from this small town and all its ...
+"I am leaving for the winter – I have to ...

 FEATURED ON LITHUB